s-valiquette/s-valiquette.github.io/_pages/cv.md

 ======
 * Co-organizer, alongside [Mehdi Dagboug](https://mehdidagdoug.github.io/), of the [McGill Statistics Seminar](https://mcgillstat.github.io/) for the academic year 2024-2025.
 * Reviewer for the [Journal of Multivariate Analysis](https://www.sciencedirect.com/journal/journal-of-multivariate-analysis).
+* Judge for the oral and poster presentation sessions at the [Thirteenth annual Canadian Statistics Student Conference (CSSC)](https://ssc.ca/en/meetings/thirteenth-annual-canadian-statistics-student-conference), May 24, 2025.
 * Executive member (Vice-president) of the undergraduate student union at the Département de mathématiques et de statistique of the Université de Montréal for the academic year 2017-2018.